|

 You can even saddle up in the land of horses, or just watch out for the gunfights as the sheriff takes on bank robbers.

-It’s not your traditional theme park, but still a fun day for kids – expect gunfights, sheriffs and barbecue.
+Don’t expect one of your traditional theme parks, but still a fun day for kids – expect gunfights, sheriffs and barbecue.

 Get a small discount if you book through my link using the code MUMMYTRAVELS6